Skip to main content

 Editing Unix Job Details

-To edit Unix Job Details, complete the following steps:
+To edit Unix job details, complete the following steps:

-1. Go to Library > Master Jobs
+1. Go to Library > Master Jobs.

-2. Select a Unix job
+2. Select a Unix job.

-3. Select Edit
+3. Select Edit.

-5. Expand the Task Details panel
+5. Expand the Task Details panel.

 6. In the Machine Selection frame, select the machine where the agent is installed from the Machines or Machine Group list.
 To use a machine group instead, toggle the Machines switch to Machine Group and select the group.
-When toggled, the switch appears green Green Enabled Switch
+When toggled, the switch appears green Green Enabled Switch.

-1. Select a User Id to use when running the job
+7. In the General frame, select a User Id to use when running the job.

-2. Select a Job Action
+8. Select a Job Action.

 Available job actions: